Skip to main content

 How Do You Teach Career Readiness?

-Depending on your state and school, you can do a lot of different things with career readiness curriculum that’s compliant with state and federal standards.
+Depending on your state and school, you can do a lot of different things with career readiness curriculum to comply with state and federal standards.

-You can always do the obvious teaching strategies that have worked so well for so long — lecturing, group work, cooperative learning, etc. The Internet is packed with free and low-cost resources that you can pick up at any time.
+You can always implement the obvious teaching strategies that have worked so well for so long — lecturing, group work, cooperative learning, and more.
+Engaging in these time-honored tactics can help students develop core skills that will help them in any career.

-In addition, you can always reach out to members of your community for career readiness opportunities.
+But beyond these basic skills, you can also enlist the help of your community for career readiness opportunities.

 Best of all, are there any companies that would be willing to offer internship opportunities to your students?